freqtrade/freqtrade/docs/freqai.md

 | `test_size` | Fraction of data that should be used for testing instead of training. <br> **Datatype:** positive float below 1.
 | `shuffle` | Shuffle the training data points during training.
 Typically for time-series forecasting, this is set to False. **Datatype:** boolean.
 |  |  **Model training parameters**
 | `model_training_parameters` | A flexible dictionary that includes all parameters available by the user selected library.
-For example, if the user uses `LightGBMPredictionModel`, then this dictionary can contain any parameter available by the `LightGBMRegressor` [here](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMRegressor.html).
+For example, if the user uses `LightGBMRegressor`, then this dictionary can contain any parameter available by the `LightGBMRegressor` [here](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMRegressor.html).
 If the user selects a different model, then this dictionary can contain any parameter from that different model.  <br> **Datatype:** dictionary.
 | `n_estimators` | A common parameter among regressors which sets the number of boosted trees to fit <br> **Datatype:** integer.
 | `learning_rate` | A common parameter among regressors which sets the boosting learning rate. <br> **Datatype:** float.
 | `n_jobs`, `thread_count`, `task_type` | Different libraries use different parameter names to control the number of threads used for parallel processing or whether or not it is a `task_type` of `gpu` or `cpu`. <br> **Datatype:** float.